aminabhi50/Traffic-Sign-Recognition/README.md

 images: This folder contains images of flow diagram, the architecture of CNN model, and sample images of dataset.

-results: This folder contains images of experiment results that include accuracy and loss curves, classification report, and confusion matrix.
+results: This folder contains images of experiment results that include accuracy and loss curves, classification reports, and confusion matrix.

 trainData_32.npy, trainLabels_32.npy: Numpy files that contain resized training image data and their class labels testData_32.npy,  testLabels_32.npy: Numpy files that contain resized testing image data and their class labels